envoi-io/envoi-cloud-desktops/README.md

 ```

-### Windows Server 2019 for Machine Learning and AI processing with HP Anyware
+### Windows Server 2019 for NVIDIA with HP Anyware

 ```text